MultisampledNight/flow/src/doc/manual.typ

 Has a large, readable font size and a progress bar at the bottom of every slide, so viewers know much longer the presentation will go.

+#hint[
+The core idea of what `slides` is doing, namely re-traversing the entire content tree and rendering it entirely differently, is very interesting to me for displaying information easier to other audiences.

+I'm considering at the moment to abstract this into a `transform` driver or the works.
+Then one could also create a mindmap template collecting all proofs, theorems and the works in a document... but this is all future music.
+]

 === Metadata